Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Worldsheet-like variables for finite-type cluster algebras

-Using the label in terms of the nodes of the Dynkin diagram and the number of simultaneous mutations performed on the sources or the sinks, the local $u$-equations are equivalent to the $Y$-system equations: \eq{ Y_{i, t-1} Y_{i, t} = \prod_{j \to i} (1 + Y_{j,t})^{-a_{i,j}} \prod_{i \to j} (1 + Y_{j, t-1})^{-a_{i,j}} \,. } We will use upper-case $Y_{i,t}, U_{i,t}$ to denote the (Dynkin node, time step) label and the lower-case $y_{i,j}, u_{i,j}$ to denote the polygon label.
-A key property of $Y$-systems of Dynkin type is periodicity: the $Y_{i,t}$-variables return to its initial value after a finite number of mutations.
-The period divides $2(h+2)$, where $h$ is the Coxeter number.
-In fact, the cross-ratio representation of $Y$-variables was used to prove the periodicity conjecture for $A_n$ type \cite{Volkov_2007}.
+We will use $y_{i}(t)$, $u_{i}(t)$ to label the Dynkin node and time step, and $y_{i,j}$, $u_{i,j}$ to denote the polygon label.
+A key property of $Y$-systems of Dynkin type is periodicity: the $y$-variables return to their initial values after a finite number of mutations.
+The period divides $2(h+2)$, where $h$ is the Coxeter number~\cite{Zamolodchikov:1991et}.
+The cross-ratio representation of $y$-variables was used to prove the periodicity conjecture for the $A_n$ type~\cite{Volkov_2007}.